 In recognition of the significant threat climate change poses to society the UK Parliament has declared an environment and climate emergency.
 Many of our Local Authority partners have either declared or recognised an emergency, or have plans to significantly reduce carbon use by 2030.

-The Kent Downs AONB Partnership has drafted ambitious and challenging targets in its draft Management Plan 2020-2025 (due to be released for public consultation in May 2020):
+The Kent Downs AONB Partnership has drafted ambitious and challenging targets in its forthcoming Management Plan 2021-2026.

 A strategic, evidence-led approach to both the adaptation to and mitigation of the impacts of climate change on the natural beauty and historic character of the Kent Downs, and its human consequences, will be pursued with a target that AONB landscape management is carbon neutral by 2030 and the AONB Unit is carbon neutral by 2025.